Road sign next to a field that says "Nebraska...the good life"

 Parent Qualifications

-To qualify as a homeschool instructor in Nebraska, you’ll need to submit documentation certifying that you take full responsibility for your child’s education.
+To qualify as a homeschool instructor in Nebraska, you’ll need to submit the Notice of Intent, which includes the Parent Representative Form.
 There are no requirements for your education level or past experience.
-You simply need to complete the necessary paperwork on time!
+You simply need to complete the necessary paperwork on time.

 Notice of Intent